-With a shell, new members of Transition Headquarters were invited into the group.
+With a shell, new members of Transition Central were invited into the group.

 Here are some tips that will make it easier for you to begin doing your life’s work.

 The first step doesn’t need to be fancy or grandiose.
 The first meeting of Transition Central took place in my living room.
 My husband cooked lunch.